sux21/Comparative-analysis-of-population-structure-of-MYLU-and-MYYU-in-BC-Canada/README.md

 # questions of the work

-How the results help conservation of bats?
-Lillooet population might be separated from Vancouver population, probiotics applied in Vancouver might not spread to Lillooet.
+How the population structure help conservation of bats? populations that are separated may need to be received probiotics independently.

 Choices of sample size and sampling site
 - For each site, increase sample sizes to at least 10